A Guide to the Ao Dai: Vietnam’s Iconic National Dress

 One of the most distinct features is the two panels that make up the front and back of the tunic.
 These panels are sewn together at the shoulders and side seams.
 The front panel typically has a contoured neckline that can vary in style.

-The pants go along with are loose and wide-legged, often made from the same silk material as the tunic.
+The pants that go along with it are loose and wide-legged, often made from the same silk material as the tunic.
 The pants are designed to be worn underneath the long tunic, creating a flowing appearance as the wearer moves.

 Dreamy purple is Hue girls’ beauty.
 Photo: HueCIT